MelloJ650/MelloJ650/README.md

 ### Hi there 🤙🏻

-Welcome to my GitHub profile!
-I'm Joseph, a passionate developer with a love for coding and building cool projects.
-Here, you'll find a collection of my works, contributions, and personal projects that reflect my skills and interests.
+Hey!
+I'm Joseph, a passionate developer with a love for building applications that can be used to solve problems that exist in the current market.

 ## 🔭 What I'm currently working on

-I'm currently focused on honing my skills in web development, specifically working with JavaScript, React, and Node.js.
-I'm also comitted to the new Google Data Analytics Course while exploring data analysis and machine learning techniques using Python and its libraries.
+I'm currently building an app that finds cheap flights for users while I brainstorm other ideas to build.

 ## 🌱 My areas of expertise

-- Data analysis and visualization using Python and Pandas
+- Data analysis and visualization using Python
-- Exploring machine learning algorithms and models
-- Front-end development with HTML, CSS, and JavaScript
-- Building interactive web applications with React
+- Building AI inegrated applications
-- Server-side development with Node.js and Express.js
+- Front-end development with HTML/CSS Frameworks, and JavaScript
+- Back-end dvelopment with Python or C

 ## 🚀 Projects I'm proud of

 - [Project 1](https://github.com/MelloJ650/RateMySurf): A web application that solves innacurate surf forecasting websites.
 - [Project 2](https://github.com/MelloJ650/LinksDapp): Additional functionality to LinksDAO website to admire Champion NFTs.
+- [Project 3](https://github.com/MelloJ650/FlightFinder): Finds cheap flights and informs the user when is the cheapest time to buy the ticket.

 ## 📫 Let's connect